8 Industrials Stocks Showing Unusual Options Activity In Today's Session

 These itemized elaborations have been created using the accompanying table.

-• For AAL (NASDAQ:AAL), we notice a call option sweep that happens to be bullish, expiring in 4 day(s) on March 12, 2021.
-This event was a transfer of 1000 contract(s) at a $23.00 strike.
-This particular call needed to be split into 24 different trades to become filled.
-The total cost received by the writing party (or parties) was $26.0K, with a price of $26.0 per contract.
-There were 4088 open contracts at this strike prior to today, and today 25178 contract(s) were bought and sold.
+• For GE (NYSE:GE), we notice a call option sweep that happens to be bearish, expiring in 101 day(s) on June 18, 2021.
+This event was a transfer of 500 contract(s) at a $17.00 strike.
+This particular call needed to be split into 5 different trades to become filled.
+The total cost received by the writing party (or parties) was $28.5K, with a price of $57.0 per contract.
+There were 28567 open contracts at this strike prior to today, and today 63730 contract(s) were bought and sold.

-• For LYFT (NASDAQ:LYFT), we notice a put option sweep that happens to be bullish, expiring in 4 day(s) on March 12, 2021.
-This event was a transfer of 984 contract(s) at a $63.00 strike.
-This particular put needed to be split into 52 different trades to become filled.
-The total cost received by the writing party (or parties) was $68.8K, with a price of $70.0 per contract.
-There were 176 open contracts at this strike prior to today, and today 2395 contract(s) were bought and sold.
+• For VRT (NYSE:VRT), we notice a put option sweep that happens to be bullish, expiring in 10 day(s) on March 19, 2021.
+This event was a transfer of 555 contract(s) at a $20.00 strike.
+This particular put needed to be split into 16 different trades to become filled.
+The total cost received by the writing party (or parties) was $27.7K, with a price of $50.0 per contract.
+There were 4035 open contracts at this strike prior to today, and today 1429 contract(s) were bought and sold.

-• Regarding DAL (NYSE:DAL), we observe a call option trade with bullish sentiment.
-It expires in 4 day(s) on March 12, 2021.
-Parties traded 300 contract(s) at a $48.00 strike.
-The total cost received by the writing party (or parties) was $30.9K, with a price of $103.0 per contract.
-There were 1622 open contracts at this strike prior to today, and today 2064 contract(s) were bought and sold.
+• Regarding FCEL (NASDAQ:FCEL), we observe a call option trade with bullish sentiment.
+It expires in 3 day(s) on March 12, 2021.
+Parties traded 200 contract(s) at a $13.50 strike.
+The total cost received by the writing party (or parties) was $37.0K, with a price of $185.0 per contract.
+There were 1761 open contracts at this strike prior to today, and today 1090 contract(s) were bought and sold.

 Options Alert Terminology